mono-ue/mono-ue.github.io/index.md

 * Mobile platform support
 * Cooked builds

+Feature requests and and bugs are tracked using [GitHub Issues](https://github.com/mono-ue/UnrealEngine/issues).

 ## Installation

 The plugin is currently available only as source, as it requires a patched build of the engine.